AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Mappings.md

  ## `SharedMappingRules`
- Used to define rules using a token and a pattern that can then be applied to one or many columns that share similar behavior.
+ The SharedMappingRule is used to define rules using a token and a pattern that can then be applied to one or many columns that share similar behavior.
 With the token property, users can specify a certain value that will differentiate the columns that adhere to the defined pattern.
 See examples below.
 ### Properties

 Property | Type | Required | Descriptions